-The Vulval Pain Society (VPS) is a confidential service for people living with vulval pain due to vestibulodynia (previously known as vulval vestibulitis) and vulvodynia.
+The Vulval Pain Society (VPS) is a confidential service for people living with vestibulodynia (previously known as vulval vestibulitis), vulvodynia or other vulval pain conditions.
 The Society was set up in 1996 by a doctor and a nursing sister.
 The VPS is not externally funded or attached to any health service organisation.

 The charity provides: